Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Using MORL/D

 \subsubsection{Dynamic weight-conditioned RL~\cite{abels_dynamic_2019}}

-Dynamic weight-conditioned RL is a conditioned regression algorithm which models multiple policies into a single regression structure by adding weight vector as input to the model.
-This allows such kind of algorithm to change weight vectors dynamically and thus be employed online, but also allows for efficient parameter sharing.
+Dynamic weight-conditioned RL is a conditioned regression algorithm that models multiple policies into a single regression structure by adding a weight vector as input to the model.
+This allows such an algorithm to change weight vectors dynamically and thus be employed online but also allows for efficient parameter sharing.